ahryxx0602/ahryxx0602/README.md

 <img src="https://readme-typing-svg.demolab.com?font=Fira+Code&size=24&pause=1000&color=F79A32&center=true&vCenter=true&width=600&lines=Welcome+to+my+little+corner+on+GitHub!" alt="Typing SVG" />

 ✨ Here I share my projects, document my learning journey, and grow continuously as a developer.
-🛠️ Focused on Web Development.
+🛠️ Focused on Web Development — both frontend and backend.
 🚀 Always exploring new technologies and best practices.
-📈 Striving to turn ideas into real, impactful solutions.
+📈 Passionate about turning ideas into real, impactful solutions.
-🤝 Open to collaboration and knowledge sharing.
+🤝 Open to collaboration, teamwork, and knowledge sharing.

+💼 I am currently seeking a **work-student position** in **backend development** where I can apply my programming skills, contribute to real-world projects, and deepen my expertise in backend technologies.

 ---